 As the Supreme Court has stated, the determination of whether neglect is "excusable" is an equitable one, "taking account of all relevant circumstances surrounding the party's omission."
 Pioneer, 507 U.S. at 395.
-Here, the level of neglect is rather extreme.
+Here, the level of neglect is extreme.
 Over the course of several months, the movants failed to exercise even a modicum of responsibility regarding the prosecution of their case.
-The effort required to avoid dismissal was minuscule: they needed only to have provided their attorney with a means to contact them regarding the case and provide basic information in response to the deficiency notices sent to them.
+The effort required to avoid dismissal was minuscule.
+Ms. Saunders needed only to have provided her attorney with a means to contact her regarding the case.
+Ms. Domingo needed only to have returned one her attorneys' multiple telephone calls or responded to one of her attorneys' multiple letters.
+See Rec.
+Doc.
+22092-1.
 Yet, they failed to do even this.
 Thus, months elapsed with plaintiffs' counsel unable to comply with Court orders and unable to provide the defendants with the most basic information about the movants' claims.
 No exigent or extraordinary circumstances have been presented that would have prevented the movants from taking these minimal steps to protect their claims from dismissal.